shoutsfromduluth/shoutsfromduluth.github.io/content/eight_hours.md

-I'm reading [How to Do Nothing](https://www.penguinrandomhouse.com/books/600671/how-to-do-nothing-by-jenny-odell/) by Jenny O'Dell.
+I'm reading [How to Do Nothing](https://www.penguinrandomhouse.com/books/600671/how-to-do-nothing-by-jenny-odell/) by Jenny Odell.
 It has lots of things to like, like this song from the Federation of Organized Trades and Labor Unions:

 <em>